mvihola/weakly-informative-resampling-codes/README.md

 ### Generic codes

-* `gen_smc.jl`: A 'generic' particle filter implementation, inspired by [SequentialMonteCarlo.jl](https://github.com/awllee/SequentialMonteCarlo.jl), which accomodates a variety of resampling algorithms
+* `gen_smc.jl`: A 'generic' particle filter implementation, inspired by [SequentialMonteCarlo.jl](https://github.com/awllee/SequentialMonteCarlo.jl), which allows for using different resampling algorithms
-* `resampling.jl`: The resampling algorithms that can be used with `gen_smc.jl`
+* `resampling.jl`: The resampling algorithms to be used with `gen_smc.jl` (**NB:** Similar functionality can be found in the [Resamplings.jl](https://github.com/skarppinen/Resamplings.jl) package.)

 ### Experiments in Sections 7.1 and 7.2